DENTSPLY SIRONA (XRAY) Q3 2017 Results - Earnings Call Transcript

 Ulrich Michel - DENTSPLY SIRONA, Inc.

 Yeah.
 Again, as Mark mentioned, it's our distributors who manage their inventory.
 But, of course, when we give guidance and do our forecast, we have to make assumptions on what their sell-through might be and what they will order from us consequently.
 So when we put together our guidance, last time, we had originally anticipated that there would be a reduction in dealer inventory in Q3.
 What we told you now is that our current belief is that overall inventory for equipment in distributors that are related to this channel transition increased by about $8 million.
-We came up approximately 18 (31:02) in the U.S. and we're down 5 (31:03) each in Europe and Rest of World.
+We came up approximately $18 million in the U.S. and we're down $5 million each in Europe and Rest of World.

 A big part of this is what I also mentioned in the prepared remarks, a purchase by the North American distributors in anticipation of a very strong DS world, which we had originally modeled to be purchased in the fourth quarter.
 So we have this, call it, $10 million to $15 million that came in the third quarter and made the inventory change a positive in the third quarter.
 What we, at the moment, model for the fourth quarter is basically a reduction in the same magnitude than last year.
 Last year, in the fourth quarter, distributors reduced equipment inventory in the magnitude of $30 million and we would anticipate there to be a similar reduction now.
 Hope this answers your questions, Steve?